 I eventually decided to buy the bike from Teng for $50.
 Having my own bike would give me more freedom on when to ride, because I was tired of visiting multiple garages to hunt down an available Cat Wheels bike every Friday.
 Moreover, Cat Wheels were expected to close again on the upcoming Christmas.

 The bike did not come with a lock.
-I brought a cable lock from Shanghai in 2011.
+I brought a cable lock (paid link) from Shanghai in 2011.
 The cable lock is labeled "extra strong for motorcycle", but it could be cut in a few minutes and is too weak for thieves in Tucson.
-UA Police Department (UAPD) recommends a U-lock, which is stronger than a chain lock.
+UA Police Department (UAPD) recommends a U-lock (paid link), which is stronger than a chain lock.
 Buying a U-lock would cost $15 or more, and I was unwilling to pay for that, so I kept the bike inside in my apartment or in the office, where a bike lock isn't necessary.

 I heard that I could receive a U-lock and a helmet for free by attending a "Confident and Capable Cyclist" bike safety class, so I signed up.
 This class is a two parter.
 The first part was a classroom session in the evening of Dec 15, 2015, where we were taught the names of major bike parts, and Arizona traffic laws regarding bicycles.
 Although I have attended a bike safety class in 2012, this class was more thorough.
 The second part was a ride practice in the morning of Dec 19, 2015.
 We were taught traffic skills such as how to dodge a rock, and then we went for a short group ride on Third Street.
 At the end of the class, I received a coupon for two safety items, which I redeemed two days later.
 They are both quality stuff, worth $39.50 on the labels.